aKozlovv/Whistle/README.md

     .resize(to:CGSize(width: 200, height: 300))
 ])
 ```
-For more pre-made animations you can just extend class "Animation class".
+For more pre-made animations you can just extend "Animation" class.
 Just like this:
 ```sh
 public extension Animation {
     static func fadeIn(duration: TimeInterval = 0.3) -> Animation {